nsfm/dualsense-ts/README.md

 Try out the [example app](https://nsfm.github.io/dualsense-ts/)'s debugger to look for clues.
 Please open an issue on Github if you have questions or something doesn't seem right.

-If inputs are not working or wrong, use the debugger to view the report buffer and include this with your issue to help us reproduce the problem.
+If something seems wrong, use the debugger to view the report buffer.
+Collect a few buffers in different states if possible.
+Please provide your controller's model number in the report - it's located on the back.
+Some versions have unique quirks.

+## Other Dualsense Variants

+The Dualsense FlexStrike and Dualsense Access controllers are not yet supported.
+This functionality is on the roadmap.

+The PS4 Dualshock controller is not supported.

+## Multiplayer

+Multiple controllers are not yet supported.
+This functionality is coming soon.

 ## Migration Guide